smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"false"`

-Set to true to enable JSON logging.
-Otherwise will log in a human-friendly console format.
+Set this to true to enable JSON logging.
+Otherwise, the log is saved in a human-friendly console format.

 ### LOG_FILE_DIR
 DEV ONLY - not released

 - Default: `"$ROOT"`

-By default, Chainlink will log to `$ROOT/log.jsonl`.
-The log directory can be changed by setting this var, e.g. `LOG_FILE_DIR=/my/log/directory`.
+By default, Chainlink nodes write log data to `$ROOT/log.jsonl`.
+The log directory can be changed by setting this var.
+For example, `LOG_FILE_DIR=/my/log/directory`.

 ### LOG_LEVEL

 - Default: `"info"`

-The `LOG_LEVEL` environment variable determines both what is printed on the screen and what is written to the logfile.
+The `LOG_LEVEL` environment variable determines both what is printed on the screen and what is written to the log file.

 The available options are:
-- "debug"
-  - Useful for forensic debugging of issues.
+- `"debug"`: Useful for forensic debugging of issues.
-- "info"
-  - High level informational messages.
+- `"info"`: High level informational messages.
-- "warn"
-  - Something unexpected happened that may need non-urgent action.
+- `"warn"`: Something unexpected happened that might need non-urgent action.
 Node operators should check these once in a while to see whether anything stands out (e.g. deprecation warnings).
-- "error"
-  - Something bad happened.
-Node operators may need to take urgent action based on this error.
+- `"error"`: Something bad happened.
+Node operators might need to take urgent action based on this error.
-- "panic"
-  - Something very bad happened.
+- `"panic"`: Something very bad happened.
 Node operators should take immediate action to fix this.
-- "fatal"
-  - An unrecoverable problem was encountered and the node had to exit.
+- `"fatal"`: An unrecoverable problem was encountered and the node had to exit.

 ### LOG_SQL

 - Default: `"false"`

-Tells Chainlink to log SQL statements made using the default logger.
+This setting tells the Chainlink node to log SQL statements made using the default logger.
 SQL statements will be logged at `debug` level.
-Note that not all statements can be logged, the best way to get a true log of all SQL statements is to enable SQL statement logging on the postgres side.
+Not all statements can be logged.
+The best way to get a true log of all SQL statements is to enable SQL statement logging on Postgres.

 ### LOG_TO_DISK

 - Default: `"true"`

-Enables or disables the node writing to the `$LOG_FILE_DIR/log.jsonl` file.
+Enables or disables the node writing to the `$LOG_FILE_DIR/log.jsonl` file

 ### LOG_UNIX_TS

 - Default: `"false"`

-Previous versions of Chainlink used to write JSON logs with a unix timestamp.
-As of 1.1.0 and up the default has changed to be ISO8601 timestamps for better readability.
-Setting `LOG_UNIX_TS=true` will enable the old behaviour.
+Previous versions of Chainlink nodes wrote JSON logs with a unix timestamp.
+As of v1.1.0 and up, the default has changed to use ISO8601 timestamps for better readability.
+Setting `LOG_UNIX_TS=true` will enable the old behavior.

 ## Chainlink Web Server